varunnrao/job_ad_images_facct23/README.md

 ## Job Ad Images on Facebook

-We release data associated with the paper "Discrimination via Image Use by Job Advertisers on Facebook".
+We release data associated with the paper "Discrimination through Image Selection by Job Advertisers on Facebook".

 Authors: [Varun Nagaraj Rao](https://www.linkedin.com/in/vnrao/), [Aleksandra Korolova](https://www.korolova.com/)

+Affiliation: Center for Information Technology Policy (CITP), Princeton University

 The paper will be presented at [PLSC 2023](https://privacyscholars.org/plsc-2023/) and [FAccT 2023](https://facctconference.org/2023/).